bootstrap-styled/bootstrap-styled/src/BootstrapProvider/index.md

 );
 ```

-In addition to the BootstrapProvider, you will want to have our global-styles for <html /> injected in your app.
+In addition to the BootstrapProvider, you will want to have our global-styles for injected in your app.

 ```js static
 import { getGlobalStyles } from 'bootstrap-styled';